fiddler-labs/fiddler-examples/README.md

 ```

 <a name="i-want-to-know-more"></a>
-# I want to know more!
+# Want to learn more?

 Here are some links that you will find useful:
 * **[Documentation](https://docs.fiddler.ai/)**
 * **[Fiddler Slack](https://fiddler-community.slack.com/)**